Jakub19/MyE-MailApp/README.md

 * Java Gmail Imap 1.4.4

 ## Installation
+1. Method: Clone this repo to your local machine.
 All the code is required to get started.
-Clone this repo to your local machine.
+2. Method: If you just want to use an application download "MyEmailApp.zip".
+Then extract it in desired directory and run "My E-mail App.exe" (Java RE 1.8.0_251 is recommended).

 ## Working on
 * Preferences tab: where you can change font size/family and color themes